IngloriousCoderz/java-web-frameworks/README.md

 # FormaReTe

-An Eclipse workspace used as benchmark for a course I taught on February-April 2015 about Servlets, JSPs, Struts2, Hibernate and Spring with Maven.
+An Eclipse/NetBeans workspace used as teaching material for a course I'm teaching about Servlets, JSPs, Struts2, Hibernate and Spring with Maven.

 As reference documentation I mainly used and adapted tutorials I found online, which are listed at the end of this document.
 The projects described below are entirely made by me.